 The degree of waterlogging will determine suitability for fruit or nut trees.
 The most common question we get asked is which trees are suitable for wet land (usually land that has already been found to be too poor for growing anything else!).
-Unfortunately the bottom line is, absolutely no fruit or nut-bearing species are tolerant of persistent waterlogging and in most cases they will quickly fail.
+Unfortunately, absolutely no fruit or nut-bearing species is tolerant of persistent waterlogging and in most cases they will quickly fail.

 The best way to assess soil percolation is to dig a hole 60cm deep.
 If no water collects in the hole then the land is very free-draining (albeit possibly low in organic content) and will support most species of fruit or nut tree providing any possible nutrient deficiencies are addressed.
 However in most cases, some water will collect in the bottom of the hole.

 A hole that holds water permanently indicates a high water table, leading to excessive waterlogging.
 Unless the site can be improved or the trees grown on high mounds, look elsewhere.

 A hole that dries out in summer within a few days of heavy rain, but more slowly in winter indicates some waterlogging but probably will support the more tolerant species.

 A hole that dries within a few days of heavy rain even in winter indicates the land is suitable for most types of fruit and nut tree.

 Often some remedial action can be taken to lower the water table.
 Interception drains that head off water draining from higher ground are particularly beneficial.
 More general drains or ditches across the land will help lower the water table in the immediate vicinity.